gardenchoi/gardenchoi/README.md

 - 👋 Thanks for visiting!
 I’m @gardenchoi
 - 👀 I’m a product manager interested in data science and AI
 - 🌱 I’m currently learning data analysis with Python
-- 💞️ I’m looking to collaborate on any kinds of projects that would expand my
+- 💞️ I’m looking to collaborate on any kinds of projects
 - 📫 E-mail: jungwonchoiseoul@gmail.com

 <!---